 After all this, they did get some amino acids (what proteins are built from).

-But, just because you have an amino acid, doesn’t mean you can start new life.
-Getting amino acids to combine themselves into something like a protein is a huge task even when all the right ingredients are there.
+Getting amino acids to combine themselves into something like a protein is a huge task.
 In the real world, there are a lot of things which would stop amino acids from building anything fancier.

 Even if they did, everything alive uses only half the amino acids produced by non-living reactions.
 Here’s how it works: amino acids are kind of like your hands; they have all the same parts but are mirror images.
 Cells almost only use the “left-handed” ones.
 But, there is always an even mixture of both outside of cells.